philchalmers/mirt/README.md

 Exploratory and confirmatory models can be estimated with quadrature (EM) or stochastic (MHRM) methods.
 Confirmatory bi-factor and two-tier analyses are available for modeling item testlets.
-Multiple group analysis and mixed effects designs also are available for detecting differential item functioning and modelling item and person covariates.
+Multiple group analysis and mixed effects designs also are available for detecting differential item functioning and modeling item and person covariates.

-## Examples and Evaluated Help Files
+## Examples and evaluated help files are available on the wiki

-Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available [here](http://philchalmers.github.io/mirt/mirt-vignettes.html).
+Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available on the package [wiki](https://github.com/philchalmers/mirt/wiki).
-User contributions are also welcome, where the source code examples are demonstrated on the `gh-pages` branch of this repository in the `source` directory.
+User contributions are welcome!

 ## Installing from source